 Gbolo's professional background includes varied experiences in higher education and nonprofit organizations including Century College, St. Catherine University, Big Brothers Big Sisters of the Greater Twin Cities, the Science Museum of Minnesota, and the American Lung Association.

-She has a B.S., an M.Ed. (youth development leadership) and an M.A. (multicultural college teaching and learning) from the University of Minnesota, and is earning her Doctorate of Philosophy, also from the University of Minnesota.
+She has a BS, an MEd (youth development leadership), and an MA (multicultural college teaching and learning) from the University of Minnesota, and is currently a doctoral student in higher education at the University of Minnesota, working on a degree in Organizational Leadership, Policy, and Development.